pat/render_api/README.md

 A Ruby interface for [the render.com API](https://render.com/docs/api).

-**Please note**: this gem is currently a proof-of-concept and does not support all of the API's endpoints yet - what's covered below in Usage is what's available right now.
-Full support is definitely the plan, and pull requests are welcome.
+At this point in time all known API endpoints are supported.

 ## Installation